Manga / Transformers Zone

 , Trypticon, King Poseiden, and Overlord).
 They destroy the planet Feminia, critically injuring Victory Saber in the process.
 He is rescued by new arrivals Dai Atlas and Sonic Bomber, and appoints Dai Atlas as new Autobot commander.
 Dai Atlas and Sonic Bomber then set out to defeat the Generals; teaming up with Road Fire, they form the Powered Masters, a team mighty enough to destroy Violen Jiger.
 Peace reigns for a time, but dark forces are gathering...

 Transformers: Return of ConvoyReturn of Convoy

-was released in 1991.
+was released in 1991, and introduced many, many more Micromaster teams being introduced, along with three new bases that transform from conventional Transformers that can carry trailers which hold four Micromasters each.
 It was told mostly in a series of story pages, but there was also a single manga chapter that told the story of a particularly exciting battle.

 The mysterious alien known as Dark Nova attacks the galaxy with its galaman and novaroid troops

 .
 Dai Atlas forms a new team, the Battlestars, consisting of cream-of-the-crop Autobots Sky Garry, Sixliner, and Grandus, and sends them to resurrect Optimus Prime.
 Dark Nova temporarily animated Prime as a zombie, but Sky Garry is able to wrest control away from the monster and uses the Zodiac, a mighty artefact recovered by Dai Atlas during Zone